Find answers to problems customers sometimes have using Autofill in Dashlane.

 Virtual and onscreen keyboards

-Captcha codes
+CAPTCHA codes

-Dashlane can't autofill captcha codes because these are temporary codes generated by the website.
+Dashlane can't autofill CAPTCHA codes because these are temporary codes generated by the website.
 You need to enter the code manually.

 Flash and Silverlight